Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/11_domain_combinations.typ

   Product element $("Int", [5, 5])$ represents integer 5 --- realizable.

   Product element $("Bool", [5, 5])$ --- *unrealizable*!
   Booleans are 0 or 1.
-The value 5 contradicts the type Bool.
+The value 5 contradicts the type `Bool`.
   The concrete meaning is $gamma("Bool") inter gamma("Value"[5]) = emptyset$.
 ]